Dagami: Tourism

 The majestic Mount Amandiwing located near Dagami is the highest peak in Leyte.
-The imposing mountain is a protected natural park where wildlife such as pigs, deers and monkeys are hunted by local hunters despite by a local ban.
+The imposing mountain is a protected natural park where wildlife such as pigs, deer and monkeys are hunted by local hunters despite by a local ban.
 During the 1960s, a logging concession was permitted to cut its virgin forests but the concessionaire never replanted trees.
 Locals exploited the situation by farming the logged area and creating coconut plantations.

 The mountain is best viewed from the town proper.
 On approach to the town proper, the mountain is an imposing majestic hill where smokes billow from different parts like chimneys.
 Up in the mountain near its peak, one could see the vast Pacific Ocean.

 Government

 The incumbent Municipal Mayor of Dagami is Abundio I. Delusa, popularly known to Dagamin-ons as "DEO".
-Delusa was first elected as Dagami's Boholano mayor in May 2013, defeating "Koko Ortega".
+Delusa was first elected as Dagami's Boholano mayor in May 2013, defeating "Coco Ortega".